lizkarg/practice-repo/syllabus.md

  - *Lee Ann Womack* and [why she didn't shave her legs for Billboard](https://books.google.com/books?id=GwoEAAAAMBAJ&pg=PA63&lpg=PA63&dq=lee+ann+womack+shave+her+legs&source=bl&ots=u5Swpezsem&sig=ACfU3U2RZJJmBKtAx4lJDjKWDEwhopAIfw&hl=en&sa=X&ved=2ahUKEwjDlYGo0bzjAhVaV80KHc1ODhMQ6AEwDXoECAcQAQ#v=onepage&q=lee%20ann%20womack%20shave%20her%20legs&f=false)

  This paragraph about nothing was made possible by the space between 5 and 7.
 Thank you, #6, for not getting involved.

+- I need to let you know that I may never git again.
+- I get it, but I don't git it.
+- Git it, got it, no good.
+- Are you committed?
+Commit.

+**The end.**